top of page

 CLASSROOM COMMUNICATION

-Age-range: kindergarten - college
+Age-range: K - College

 Just as a student’s academic progression is critical to school success the progression of a student’s speech-language skills is equally critical, and speech and language development is firmly intertwined with any successful academic progression.